-The work undertaken by school-based personnel, and the time and commitment you offer to work with our preservice teachers, is central to the success of the professional experience.
-We hope that the experience is also of professional value to you.
+The work undertaken by school-based personnel, and the time and commitment you offer to work with our Pre-Service Teachers, is central to the success of the Professional Experience.
+We hope that the experience also of professional value to you.

-This handbook contains essential information for school-based personnel, preservice teachers and UQ professional experience facilitators.
+This handbook contains essential information for school-based personnel, Pre-Service Teachers and UQ Professional Experience facilitators.

-The policies, professional experience structure and different roles of each of the stakeholders in the Bachelor of Education (Primary) professional experience program have been intentionally made available to all parties so that everyone involved is able to fully engage in, and meet the requirements of, each professional experience.
+The policies, Professional Experience structure and different roles of each of the stakeholders in the Bachelor of Education (Primary) Professional Experience program have been intentionally made available to all parties so that everyone involved is able to fully engage in, and meet the requirements of, each Professional Experience.

-I hope that you enjoy The University of Queensland's Bachelor of Education (Primary) professional experience program.
+I hope that you enjoy The University of Queensland's Bachelor of Education (Primary) Professional Experience program.

-Dr Katie Cawte Director of Professional Experience
+Brianna Bright Director of Professional Experience